chauhanvikas/Sitecore-CDP/README.md

   # AddUpdateExtendedField :
   - function is used to extension field to Sitecore CDP
   # SubscribeUserRegistration :
-  -function is used to save the Registered user data and identify the user
+  - function is used to save the Registered user data and identify the user
   # AddLocationTosession :
-  -Function is used to add geo data and Geo location service needs tob integrate
+  - Function is used to add geo data and Geo location service needs tob integrate
   # AddItemtoCart :
-  -function is used for to add product detail to CDP when user add prodcuts in Cart.
+  - function is used for to add product detail to CDP when user add prodcuts in Cart.
   # Checkout :
-  -function is used to add checkout event
+  - function is used to add checkout event
   # Search :
-  -function is used to add search text to CDP
+  - function is used to add search text to CDP
   # CollectPageView :
-  -function is used to save page view event to CDP
+  - function is used to save page view event to CDP
   # Sample decision-model to identify most visited product category from Ordercloud headstart and recommonded the most viewd products of that category
   -  Create a connection to Ordercloud service which will return the products on basis of category.
   - Create the experience to rendered the product listing